West Virginia vs. Kansas NCAA Football Odds, Plays and Insights | November 27, 2021

 Kansas Stats and Trends

+- Kansas has three wins against the spread in 11 games this season.

-- The Jayhawks have an ATS record of 3-7 in their 10 games when underdogs by 15.5 points or more this season.
+- The Jayhawks have an ATS record of 3-7 in their 10 games when underdogs by 15.5 points or more this year.

-- Kansas' games this year have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).
+- Kansas' games this season have eclipsed the over/under in 60% of its opportunities (six times in 10 games with a set point total).

-- When Kansas scores more than 24 points, it is 2-1 against the spread and 1-2 overall.
+- When Kansas records more than 24 points, it is 2-1 against the spread and 1-2 overall.

-- This season the Jayhawks have turned the ball over 11 times, one more than the Mountaineers' takeaways (10).
+- The Jayhawks have turned the ball over one more time (11 total) than the Mountaineers have forced a turnover (10) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.